Nigeria: Only by freeing Nigeria from its dependence on oil can Buhari truly take Africa's giant to the next level

 Setting up countercyclical measures and running surpluses in the good times would ensure oil windfalls are saved for the inevitable downswings.
 This would help smoothen government budgets and ensure steady and much-needed investment on infrastructure projects, as well as in other underfunded sectors such as education and health care which lay the foundations for a sustainable, diversified economy.
 As highlighted by Renaissance Capital, a country struggles to industrialize when adult literacy is lower than 70%; Nigeria’s literacy rate is still well below this level according to UNESCO statistics from 2010 and actually fell over the preceding two decades.
 The fact that the government allocated just 7.1% of its 2018 government budget to education certainly does not help matters.

 Although it is of course easier said than done, the divergence between Nigeria and Indonesia over the past fifty years shows that Nigeria can drag itself to the next level.
-The two countries have much in common: both are regional giants with Muslim majorities and large Christian minorities; both share similar histories defined by European colonialism, military dictatorships, corruption and bloody civil wars; and both are big oil producers.
+The two countries have much in common: Both are regional giants with Muslim majorities and large Christian minorities; both share similar histories defined by European colonialism, military dictatorships, corruption and bloody civil wars; and both are big oil producers.
 However, since 1970, Indonesia has left Nigeria in its wake.
 Today, GDP per capita in the world’s largest island country is almost double that of its African counterpart, while it is streaks ahead according to nearly every single indicator measuring living standards.
-Most strikingly, the average Indonesian can expect to reach 69 years of age according to 2016 statistics from the World Bank; the life expectancy of the average Nigerian, meanwhile, is a dismal 53 years of age.
+Most strikingly, the average Indonesian can expect to reach 69 years of age according to 2016 statistics from the World Bank; meanwhile, the life expectancy of the average Nigerian is a dismal 53 years of age.

 This comparison highlights the importance of sound policymaking, particularly of macroeconomic stabilization.
 The huge expansion of primary education and poverty alleviation programs which began under the leadership of Sukarno, the first president of Indonesia, and the guidance of the U.S.-educated Indonesian economists, who were nicknamed the “Berkeley mafia”, were of crucial importance to Indonesia’s rapid economic growth during Suharto’s tenure.
-It also underlines the importance of agency; Nigeria’s fate is now in Nigerian hands and diversifying the economy away from oil and promoting sustainable economic growth will require bold policymaking and a clean break from the protectionist, statist policies of Buhari’s first term.
-Irrespective, with 40% of its population under the age of 14 and its population projected to overtake that of the United States by 2050, whether Africa’s largest democracy does or not will have far-reaching implications for the region and beyond.
+It also underlines the importance of agency.
+Nigeria’s fate is now in Nigerian hands and diversifying the economy away from oil and promoting sustainable economic growth will require bold policymaking and a clean break from the protectionist, statist policies of Buhari’s first term.
+With 40% of its population under the age of 14 and its population projected to overtake that of the United States by 2050, whether Africa’s largest democracy does or not will have far-reaching implications for the region and beyond.

 5-year economic forecasts on 30+ economic indicators for more than 130 countries & 30 commodities.